 It's surrounded by bluffs and is the eastern trailhead of the popular 19˝-mile Cannon Valley Trail, which follows the Cannon River.
 And it's barely 45 minutes from St. Paul.

 For many years, Red Wing was a prime shopping destination.
 It's still dedicated to collecting; Red Wing Stoneware, the blue-speckled crockery first made in the town between 1877 and 1967, still draws crowds for the Collectors Society convention in July.

-Many artists work around Red Wing and throw open their studios during the September Studio Ramble.
+Many artists work around Red Wing.
 In October, thousands of shoppers come to the juried Fall Festival of Arts.

 Pottery Place, the brick stoneware factory that was renovated in 1982, still draws shoppers.

 But most of the antiques and specialty stores are gone.
 Red Wing has diversified: Today, it's known for bicycling, hiking, wineries, music and eagle-watching as well as shopping.

 The Queen of the Mississippi often stops in Red Wing.

 It's even a good place to bring children — big Colvill Park, on the south end of town, has one of the region's best playgrounds and is the eagle-watching hot spot in winter.

 History always has been a draw.
 From the day the first eager entrepreneur stepped off the dock, Red Wing has been the little town that could.

 Like other frontier boom towns, it rode the waves of prosperity; its trick, however, was always bouncing back after the hard knocks.